alexakearns/CV/README.md

 #### Territory Manager

--
+- Significantly expanding customer network.

 ### Merck Serono  (Feb 2018 - May 2019)

 #### Regional Business Manager - Sales (Fertility Pharmaceuticals and Technologies)

--
+- Exceeded sales targets for medical device (embryo incubator) that used technology to predict likelihood of success for an embryo.
 - Successfully proposed new pricing model for medical device to Global division leadership to reflect UK market.

-- Large pharmaceutical and technology fertility portfolio
-- Territory South England including London
-- NHS and private fertility services
-- Customers included consultants, specialist nurses, embryologists and business managers

 ### Abbott Nutrition (May 2015 - Jan 2018)

 #### Senior Account Manager - Sales (Paediatric Allergy Specialist)

-- Promoted from working across 6 London boroughs to 3 counties and 21 London boroughs following success in showcasing key stakeholder management and prioritising areas through analysis of high return on investment (time and resources)
+- Promoted from working across 6 London boroughs to 3 counties and 21 London boroughs following success in showcasing key stakeholder management and
+prioritising areas through analysis of high return on investment (time and resources)
 - Mentored new employees and supported training department on up-skilling peers
 - Achieved 3 rd position ranking within the National Sales Team in 2016 and #1 by mid-year 2017
 - Partnership working with South Essex NHS Commissioners which resulted in achieving market leading position for my product